-Iain Gordon was appointed as Deputy Vice Chancellor of JCU in late 2015 and brings a genuine passion and commitment for sustainable regional development and harnessing the tropics’ enormous potential through education and research.
+Professor Gordon was appointed Deputy Vice Chancellor of James Cook University in 2015 and brings a genuine passion and commitment for sustainable regional development and harnessing the tropics’ enormous potential through education and research.

 Professor Gordon previously led the James Hutton Institute (Scotland), focussing on evidence based solutions for the use of land for agriculture whilst maintaining natural resources and ecosystems.
-Iain worked with CSIRO from 2003 – 2010, where he led the Davies Laboratory, was the lead researcher for CSIRO’s Building Resilient Biodiversity Assets Theme and helped establish the Australian Tropical Science Innovation Precinct (ATSIP) at JCU in Townsville.
+Heworked with CSIRO from 2003 – 2010, leading the Davies Laboratory as the lead researcher for CSIRO’s Building Resilient Biodiversity Assets Theme and helped establish the Australian Tropical Science Innovation Precinct at JCU in Townsville.

 Throughout his career, which spans research, research management and provision of policy advice, he has played an active role in promoting the value of biodiversity and its importance in the provision of ecosystem services and human wellbeing.
 Over the past 25 years he has gained an international reputation for scientific leadership and research excellence in interdisciplinary approaches, particularly in the context of managing land use to benefit biodiversity and engaging human communities in the management of natural resources including managing major research portfolios on land management to protect the Great Barrier Reef and conserving Australia's biodiversity.

-Dr John Herbohn is Professor of Tropical Forestry at the University of the Sunshine Coast and Director of the Tropical Forests and People Research Centre.
+Dr John Herbohn is the Director of the Tropical Forests and People Research Centre.
 His research is focussed on reforestation and restoration of tropical areas and spans social, economic, biophysical and policy disciplines.
-John’s undergraduate degree was in botany and his PhD was in rainforest ecology.
+His undergraduate degree was in botany and his PhD was in rainforest ecology.
 He has also completed postgraduate degrees in accounting and finance and is a Certified Practising Accountant (CPA).

-John currently leads two large transdisciplinary reforestation research projects in the Philippines and Papua New Guinea.
+Dr Herbohn currently leads two large transdisciplinary reforestation research projects in the Philippines and Papua New Guinea.
 Along with colleagues he is re-establishing the former Queensland Forestry Department permanent plot network in the Wet Tropics, with many plots dating to the 1940s and 1950s.
-For the past ten years John has also been a non-executive director for two New Zealand plantation companies with forest estates valued at around US$2B, and is passionate about safety and environmental stewardship within the forestry industry.
+For the past ten years he has also been a non-executive director for two New Zealand plantation companies with forest estates valued at around US$2B, and is passionate about safety and environmental stewardship within the forestry industry.

-Dr Susan Laurance is an Australian Research Council Future Fellow and a Tropical Leader and Associate Professor at James Cook University.
-Susan grew up in Cairns, and returned in 2010 after 14 years living and working in tropical forests around the world.
-Susan is a Research Associate with the Smithsonian Tropical Research Institute, Panama and Brazil’s National Institute for Amazonian Research, and is Past President of the Association for Tropical Biology and Conservation.
+Dr Laurance is an Australian Research Council Future Fellow at James Cook University.
+She grew up in Cairns, and returned in 2010 after 14 years living and working in tropical forests around the world.
+Susan is a Research Associate with the Smithsonian Tropical Research Institute, Panama and Brazil’s National Institute for Amazonian Research, and is a past president of the Association for Tropical Biology and Conservation.